-However, the competitive environment of science often encourages research teams to keep their findings secret until they finish a project and are ready to publish—rather than collaborating with other groups on larger discoveries.
+However, the competitive environment of science often encourages research teams to keep their findings secret until they finish a project and are ready to publish—rather than collaborating with other groups on more significant discoveries.

 By hiding precious resources and data, scientific development is limited.
-Moreover, hiding results might mean millions of dollars wasted on doing the same research repeatedly.
+Moreover, hiding results might mean wasting millions of dollars repeatedly on doing the same research.

 DeSci Using Blockchain

 Smart contracts: While scientists perform peer review for free, the academic publishing industry extracts enormous profits from the process by acting as an intermediary.